basraven/la1r/documentation/src/content/docs/capability-architecture/_index.md

 * **Structured Event Consumer** - This can be any device which consumes events which are published on the Structured Event Stream and acts on it with a certain behavior, for example a light switching on based on an event.
 This consumer also entails translating the Structured Event into a format a device is able to operate on.

 ## Conceptual Architecture Principles
-The la1r architecture followes several conceptual principles which components in its architecture should follow.
+The la1r architecture follows several conceptual principles which components in its architecture should follow.
 Since this will not capture implementation specific / technical principles, a section on technical principles is describe [in the technical architecture page](./technical-architecture)

 1. Data is realtime and streaming - Always assume that data, streaming through the la1r infrastructure is in streaming "format".
 Do not unnecessarily store it, or batch it when realtime streaming solutions can also be applied